mtonjes/usercode/JetRAA/RaghavCode/READMEMay2015.txt

 make
 --> Have in your .rootlogon.C the following line pointing to your compiled library: gSystem->Load("/afs/cern.ch/work/r/rkunnawa/WORK/RAA/CMSSW_5_3_18/src/Headers/RooUnfold-1.1.1/libRooUnfold.so");
+You can IGNORE these type of warnings when you run root:
+Warning in <TEnvRec::ChangeValue>: duplicate entry <Library.vector<Double_t>=libRooUnfold.so libCore.so libHist.so libGraf.so libTree.so libMatrix.so libMathCore.so> for level 0; ignored
+Warning in <TEnvRec::ChangeValue>: duplicate entry <Library.vector<Int_t>=libRooUnfold.so libCore.so libHist.so libGraf.so libTree.so libMatrix.so libMathCore.so> for level 0; ignored
+Warning in <TEnvRec::ChangeValue>: duplicate entry <Library.TSVDUnfold=libRooUnfold.so libCore.so libHist.so libGraf.so libTree.so libMatrix.so libMathCore.so> for level 0; ignored

 3) Next, run data driven unfolding (Raghav code) - this fixes error bars after unfolding --> run for each radius